Izabela88/walkers-website/documents/features/test_user_stories.md

     ![contact form](/documents/contact-form.png)

-    > - I want to verify forgotten password so I can confirm my request on the recovery link.
+    > - I want to verify the forgotten password so I can confirm my request on the recovery link.

     - The user can recover the forgotten password in the 'login' section.
     - The user will be asked for their email, and a reset link with a token will be sent to the email address provided should it exist in the database.